Conference / Pre-accounts planning 2024

 Speakers

-Tim Andrews / director of finance (revenue) , Department of Health and Social Care
+Tim Andrews / Director of finance (revenue) , Department of Health and Social Care

 This session will provide an update on financial reporting standards and public sector reporting